emmobley63/Happiness-Project/README.md

 <h2>Why are you happy or not happy?</h2>
 <p>Is my happiness level normal?
 Are my fellow compatriots happy?
 What's the happiest country?
 What makes them so happy?
 Freedom?
 Health?
 Trust in government?
 Are happiness levels increasing or decreasing in my country?</p>

-<p>If you have any of these same questions, explore here!
-I know what you're thinking, "All these happiness questions...
+<p>If you have any of these same questions, explore here! we know what you're thinking, "All these happiness questions...
 It sounds like a-."
 No, this isn't a bad drug infomercial prescribing you a drug with life debilitating side effects, it's an exploration of world happiness data.
 Side effects include deeper understanding of global happiness and a curiousity to explore more!</p>
 <br>

 <h2>Intro</h2>